HongguLiu/Deepfake-Detection/README.md

 ## Install & Requirements
 The code has been tested on pytorch=1.3.1 and python 3.6, please refer to `requirements.txt` for more details.
 ### To install the python packages
-`python -m pip install -r requiremnets.txt`
+`python -m pip install -r requirements.txt`

 ## Dataset